tarantool/doc/doc/reference/reference_lua/errcodes.rst

    Put messages in a log using the :ref:`log module <log-module>`.

-   And filter messages that are automatically generated, with the :ref:`logger
+   And filter messages that are automatically generated, with the :ref:`log <cfg_logging-log>` configuration parameter.
-   <cfg_logging-logger>` configuration parameter.